clij/clij2-docs/reference_rotateRight.md

 ## rotateRight
 <img src="images/mini_clij1_logo.png"/><img src="images/mini_clij2_logo.png"/><img src="images/mini_clijx_logo.png"/>

-Rotates a given input image by 90 degrees clockwise.
+Rotates a given input image by 90 degrees counter-clockwise.

 For that, X and Y axis of an image stack are flipped.
 This operation is similar to ImageJs 'Reslice [/]' method but offers less flexibility such as interpolation.